burcukupelioglu/BioWikipediaExtractor/README.md

 BioWikipediaExtractor
 =====================

-A Gephi plugin to extract network from Wikipedia
+A Gephi plugin to extract network from Wikipedia.
 See BioWikipediaExtractor.pdf